-There is hereby established an Association to be called------ Youth group
+There is hereby established an Association to be called

-- 1.1 The Registered office or Headquarter of the association shall be situated in Nebbi District of Uganda. - 1.2 The association shall be affiliated to such bodies as; Governmental, Non governmental, local, National and International organizations with similar aims and objectives. - 1.3 The association shall be governed by this constitution and by-law, Basic moral principles and practices and such other rules and regulations made hereunder.
+- 1.2 The association shall be affiliated to such bodies as; Governmental, Non governmental, local, National and International organizations with similar aims and objectives. - 1.3 The association shall be governed by this constitution and by-law, Basic moral principles and practices and such other rules and regulations made hereunder.